Digital Universe Report H1, 2022

 For Construction and other industrial sectors, there will be a lot more OT and IoT running in their environment.
 These systems present an even greater number of potential ‘open goals’ than in other sectors, which need to be appropriately managed across both the internal network of our customers, and the third-party suppliers who have designed and implemented the IoT/OT.

 Some of the new incident cases we have seen in our network, and the associated implications include:

 Domain impersonation has to do with phishing campaigns, on a massive scale.
 Either employees of an organization, or their end users, can be targeted by these phishing campaigns which will work to masquerade a phishing site, pertaining to be from an organization (say a financial institution, or a bank) and will work to have this phishing site included near the top of search engines.
 This then makes it easier to convince a user to click on this malicious site, instead of the official site.
 This is particularly difficult to detect from a mobile app, where users may not see the URL, and may not notice until they have attempted to log in.
 By which case, the malicious actor has access to the legitimate site, as a foothold for further malicious activity.

 Internal Directory Busting

-This technique is a kind of brute force web attack, targeting the public facing website of an organisation.
+This technique is a kind of brute force web attack, targeting the public facing website of an organization.
 This can then be manipulated towards a programme of data exfiltration.

 Conclusions: A threat landscape as complex and adaptable as ever made easy to monitor with Obrela support